Benjamin-G/short-lnk-meteor-react-course/readme.md

 # Short Lnk

-This is a link shortening application built with React and Meteor.
+This is a link shortening application built on React and Meteor.

 Usage: